software-mansion/protostar/website/docs/tutorials/03-project-initialization/02-protostar-toml-v2.md

 :::

 ### `[COMMAND]`
-Configure default command arguments, to avoid passing them manually.
+Configure command arguments, to avoid passing them manually.
 CLI can be represented in the configuration file in the following way:

 ```console title="CLI"
 protostar format src tests --ignore-broken